 Andrew was in the process of choosing a house and found one he loved.
 He already owned a site and just wanted to make sure that the house he wanted would fit on it.
 Our design team investigated his site and found a way to fit the house on his site, taking into account council required setbacks, outside living areas, the need for service connection and the on-site turning requirements.
 Andrew was able to proceed with confidence.
 Knowing that what he wanted to do was going to be permissible by council and went ahead and bought the house.
 The design team were able to create great inside and outside living areas for Andrew.
 Thanks to the TRHCo. design team he ended up getting all the required consents from council without hassles.

 In every case, it becomes clear that spending $899 on a Site Audit Report was a worthy investment.
 Doing it earlier would have helped some and saved a lot of time and resources.

-All our case studies are fictional case-study based on real-life clients and projects, all names and personal information have been changed to protect the privacy of our clients.
+All our case studies are fictional based on real-life clients and projects.
+All names and personal information have been changed to protect the privacy of our clients.